 This bill has been referred to two committees in the House and three committees in the Senate.
 The Senate bill is unlikely to be heard because when the House bill was taken up in the Insurance & Banking subcommittee on March 27 it was replaced with an amendment that incorporates controversial property insurance tort reforms opposed by industry.
-We do not believe the Senate sponsor will move the bill forward.
+We do not believe the Senate sponsor will move the bill due to lack of concurrence with the House amendment.
+HB 1047 is in the Commerce committee, which has a meeting scheduled for April 22, so it is possible this bill could be on the agenda.